dguess/mina-node-dashboard/README.md

 ## Step 2: Installing Prometheus on the new server

 Next up you need to install Prometheus on your new server.
-Prometheus will collect all the real time metrics from our Mina node and store them in a time series database.
+Prometheus will collect all the real time metrics from your Mina node and store them in a time series database.

 Connect to your new AWS instance and follow the following guide to install Prometheus: